medialab/minet/cookbook/fetch.md

 minet fetch url urls.csv -d /store/project/html > /store/project/report.csv
 ```

-Also, by default, because the Internet is a messy place and it could be hard to find an unambiguous name for all the fetched html files, `minet` will use a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) as file names.
+Also, by default, because the Internet is a messy place and it could be hard to find an unambiguous name for all the fetched html files, `minet` will generate [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)s to use as file names.

-But you might want to customize your file names because you have relevant metadata.

-It is then possible to tell minet to use another column from your file as filename likewise:
+But you might want to customize your file names because you have relevant metadata: It is then possible to tell `minet` to use another column from your file as file name likewise:

 *urls.csv*